allenlooplee/open-piggy-legacy/README.md

      - Expect the balance of the smart contract to be the same as what was there beforehand plus any new funds that have been received.
 3. **Withdrawal**
+   - It should withdraw the balance of the smart contract the day after tomorrow when the owner misses a check-in today.
+     - Expect the lastCheckInTime variable to match today's date (T).
+     - Expect the current time to match the day after tomorrow's date (T + 2).
+     - Expect the canWithdraw function to return true.
+     - Expect the balance of the smart contract to be zero.
+     - Expect the balance of the be beneficiary to be the same as what was there beforehand plus the balance of the smart contract.
+   - It should revert the withdrawal tomorrow when the owner checks in today.
+     - Expect the lastCheckInTime variable to match today's date (T).
+     - Expect the current time to match tomorrow's date (T + 1).
+     - Expect the canWithdraw function to return false.
+     - Expect the call to the withdraw function to be reverted.
+   - It should withdraw the balance of the smart contract two days after tomorrow when the owner misses a check-in today with a one-day withdrawal delay period.
+     - Expect the lastCheckInTime variable to match today's date (T).
+     - Expect the current time to match two day after tomorrow's date (T + 2 + 1).
+     - Expect the canWithdraw function to return true.
+     - Expect the balance of the smart contract to be zero.
+     - Expect the balance of the be beneficiary to be the same as what was there beforehand plus the balance of the smart contract.
+   - It should revert the withdrawal the day after tomorrow when the owner misses a check-in today with a one-day withdrawal delay period.
+     - Expect the lastCheckInTime variable to match today's date (T).
+     - Expect the current time to match the day after tomorrow's date (T + 1 + 1).
+     - Expect the canWithdraw function to return false.
+     - Expect the call to the withdraw function to be reverted.
 4. **Cancellation**

 ### References